• Skip to primary navigation

 Pumpkin smells are about to overtake your kitchen and thrill your senses.
 This gluten free pumpkin tart is one of the original fall recipes on my blog.
 It is an oldie and goodie that your whole family will love!

-This homemade gluten free pumpkin tart has a chocolate crust that works really well with the sweet pumpkin custard filling.
+This homemade gluten free pumpkin tart has a chocolate crust that works well with the sweet pumpkin custard filling.
 Top it with white chocolate and candied ginger for an explosion of flavor!

-a white bowl filled with pumpkin puree
+A white bowl filled with pumpkin puree.

 If you prefer to roast your own pumpkin, here are some tips on how to roast a pumpkin: